tweag/pirouette/DESIGN.md

 ### Pirouette's genericity

+Pirouette can process any System F-like language.
-Pirouette attempts to be generic in the input language by only assuming that it is System F-like.
-Anyone can then come and define their instance of `LanguageBuiltins`, which is Pirouette's way of defining the constants, builtin terms and builtin types of a language.
+More precisely, users can come and define their instance of `LanguageBuiltins`, which is Pirouette's way of defining the constants, builtin terms and builtin types of a language.
 The definition of the classes can be found in [`Pirouette.Term.Syntax.Base`].
-For a simple, concrete instantiation of a language, you might want to check [the example language].
+For a simple instantiation of a language, you might want to check [the example language].
 For a more involved one, you might want to check [the support for Plutus IR][plutus intermediate representation].